 Explore Thailand’s capital, Bangkok, in all its hectic, noisy, beautiful, historic, and exotic glory.
-With its obvious gap between rich and poor, you either hate Bangkok – or you absolutely love it.

-James Nachtwey will divide the workshop guests into small groups based on their personal photographic style and interests.
-Each group will get their own photo assignment to work on.
+James Nachtwey will divide the workshop guests into small groups based on their personal photographic styles and interests.
+Each group will get its own photo assignment to work on.
 The participants are expected to produce a photographic essay as if working on an assignment for a major magazine like National Geographic or a newspaper like The New York Times.
 The assignments are based on James’ profound experience and the unique circumstances of Bangkok.
-Together with James Nachtwey and our local photo guides, who usually work for international media such as CNN or the The New York Times, you will be guided and supported during this one-of-a-kind photo adventure.
+Together with James Nachtwey and our local photo guides, who usually work for international media such as CNN or The New York Times, you will be guided and supported during this one-of-a-kind photo adventure.

 Explore Bangkok with acclaimed photojournalist James Nachtwey and local photo guides